William Shakespeare (American football): World War II

 In July 1943, Shakespeare entered the U.S. Army and went overseas with the Ground Forces Reinforcement Command of the 106th Division.
 He was commissioned as a captain and commanded a machine-gun platoon of the 424th Infantry Regiment, which played a prominent role in the Ardennes breakthrough, and served in Northern France and the Rhineland Campaign.
 Shakespeare was awarded four battle stars, the Combat Infantryman Badge, and the Bronze Star for gallantry during the Battle of the Bulge.

-Later years
+Later life

 Shakespeare joined the Cincinnati Rubber Company upon graduating from Notre Dame in 1936.
 With exception of the time he spent in military service during World War II, Shakespeare spent his entire career with the company.
 By 1959, he had become a vice president of the company, and he became the company's president in 1960.
 He lived in Kenwood, Ohio and remained president of Cincinnati Rubber until his death in 1974.
 He died in January 1974 at age 61 at Good Samaritan Hospital in Cincinnati.
 He was married with two sons.